mateq2005/samba/README.md

 ```
 [sambashare]
-    comment = Samba on Ubuntu
+    comment = Samba for username
     path = /home/username/sambashare
     writable = yes
     read only = no